RafaelSalguero/mini/readme.md

 Copyright Rafael Salguero Iturrios 2016

-**mini** is the smallest framework for SPA applications
+**Mini** is the smallest framework for SPA applications

-Optimized for performance and minimal bootstrap time.
+Use mini on **performance critical** applications

+Mini is harder to use than angular but provides a **5 to 10 times performance increment**, your app boots immediatly

 Mini provide:
 - Dependency injection
 - Binding-based dom manipullation library
+- JavaScript expressions embeded on html
 - Zero boostrap overhead apart for loading the *tiny* library

 Mini does not have: